mlggg/demo-repo2/README.md

 #Demo 2

-Text

-This Demo is to upload file from local machine to Github
+This Demo is used to upload file from local machine to Github

-Step by Step Guide
+##Step by Step Guide

 1. run `git init` in the directory of the folder
 2. run `git status` to track status